 13. Yellow Woolly Bear Caterpillar

-The slug-like creature known as the yellow woolly bear caterpillar (Spilosoma virginica) derives its name from the bronze-brown tufts covering its body.
+The slug-like yellow woolly bear caterpillar (Spilosoma virginica) derives its name from the bronze-brown tufts covering its body.

-The caterpillar has a soft and fuzzy appearance thanks to the golden or yellowish-brown woolly spikes that cover its body.
+The caterpillar’s soft and fuzzy appearance is due to the golden or yellowish-brown woolly spikes covering its body.

-The caterpillar can be black, orangey-red, or dark yellow, growing up to 2 inches (50 millimeters) long.
+The caterpillar can be black, orangey-red, or dark yellow and grow up to 2 inches (50 millimeters) long.

 The color of the caterpillar depends on the environment in which the larva develops.

-The spiny spikes, like the spikes on most other spiky caterpillars, don’t sting and don’t contain any venom.
+Like the spikes on most other spiky caterpillars, the spiny spikes don’t sting or contain any venom.

 When handled without gloves, the spiny tufts, however, have the potential to cause localized skin discomfort.